doubleangels/NextDNSManager/README.md

 - Version of the app you're using
 - Detailed description of your problem

-# Suggestions and Feedback
+## Suggestions and Feedback

 To make a suggestion or report feedback, please open a new issue in this repository and include a detailed description of your suggestion or feedback.

-# Contributing
+## Contributing

 Contributions to NextDNSManager are welcome!
 Whether it's bug fixes, new features, or documentation improvements, your contributions help make the app better for everyone.

+# Contributing to [Your Project Name]

+Thank you for considering contributing to [Your Project Name]!
+Your help is greatly appreciated in making this project better.

-# Getting Started
+## Getting Started

 - Check if there are any open issues or discussions related to the topic you want to contribute to.
 - If there's an existing issue or discussion, make sure to comment and express your interest in working on it.
 - If there isn't an existing issue or discussion, you can create one to discuss and coordinate your contributions.

-# How Can You Contribute?
+## How Can You Contribute?

 You can contribute to NextDNSManager in the following ways:

-## Reporting Bugs
+### Reporting Bugs

 If you find a bug in the project, please open an issue and provide the following details: